South Korea and Japan are Having to Forge their Own Paths with Kim Jong-Un

 Large-scale visions like inter-Korean infrastructure projects require repealing UN sanctions, but South Korea has pressed on in other areas.
 This includes increasing the budget of the Ministry of Reunification for more family reunions and inter-Korean projects, as well as removing ten guard posts along the DMZ.

 Seoul also announced that it would open a liaison office in the North Korean border city of Kaesong.
 This measure received scrutiny because South Korea is footing the bill for the facility.
-Monetary assistance to North Korea is still prohibited, but Seoul argues that it does not need to apply for sanction exemption because the money spent to power to office is for the well-being of its own citizens stationed there.
-Additionally, President Moon will visit Pyongyang for a third inter-Korean summit September 18-20.
+Monetary assistance to North Korea is still prohibited, but Seoul argues that it does not need to apply for sanction exemption because the money spent to power to the office is for the well-being of its own citizens stationed there.
+Additionally, President Moon will visit Pyongyang for a third inter-Korean summit on September 18-20.

 In nearby Japan, Prime Minister Shinzo Abe had followed the United States’ hardline approach towards North Korea since Trump took office, with two issues of particular concern: North Korea’s past abductions of Japanese citizens, and short/medium-range missiles that threaten its territory.